KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws1-css-basics/3resize-images.md

 1. In VS Code, open _index.html_.
 Inside the `body` HTML tag, notice we have a variety of different HTML tags, including `img` for images.
-Let's try applying a style to the `img` element.
+In the next step, we'll apply a style to the `img` element.
+Take a moment to review the syntax for CSS rules, then review the _index.html_ HTML elements and `class` attributes.

    {% hint style='tip' %}
 The syntax for a CSS rule looks like this: